manistra/diablo-trade-pinger/README.md

   </a>
 </p>

-## Prerequisites
+> [!NOTE]

-If the loading bar fails to move after clicking 'Start', it is likely that the browser path has not been properly configured in the settings.
-For detailed instructions, click on the information button located at the bottom left corner of the application.
+> If the loading bar does not move after clicking 'Start', it's likely due to an unset browser path in the application settings.
+To resolve this issue, navigate to the settings section of the application, set the correct browser path as per your system configuration, and save the settings.
+For further assistance, refer to the information button located at the bottom left corner of the application interface.

 ## Limitations